stefanvonderkrone/thesis-markdown-pandoc/markdown/chapters/chapter7_Implementation.md

         gender = Male
         user = User ident Nothing name gender
     -- inserting the user entity
-    -- but could cause an error
-    -- if the user is already in the database userId <- insert user
+    -- but could cause an error if the user's already in the db userId <- insert user
     -- because of uniqueness constrain
     -- insertUnique is better suited